dennis-pnguyen/c0723-code-solutions/node-process/node-process-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is a computer process?
-  Instance of a computer prgoram that is being executed. almost all processes are rooted in an OS.
+  Instance of a computer program that is being executed. almost all processes are rooted in an OS.
 - Roughly how many computer processes are running on your host operating system (Task Manager or Activity Monitor)? too many
 - Why should a full stack Web developer know that computer processes exist?